-Philosophy 211 -- Assignment #5 Supplement2
+Philosophy 2310 -- Assignment #5 Supplement

-We saw in the previous supplement how to produce full tables for sentences.
+We saw in chapter 4 how to produce full truth tables for sentences.
 Producing a full truth-table is an effective method for solving any problem in sentential logic, however, it is impractically long with many types of problems.
 For example, showing whether an argument which involves five sentence letters is valid or not would require producing a table with thirty-two lines.
 This is obviously impractical and time-consuming.